realpxd/Session/README.md

 ## Introduction
 Session is a social media app that allows users to share their thoughts with the world.
 It is a platform where users can chat with others, share their experiences, and discover new things.
 Session is designed to be simple, intuitive, and fun to use.

+## Features
+- User Authentication
+- Feed
+- Chat (to be added)
+- Profile
+- Settings
+- Like/Unlike
+- Edit Profile (to be added)

+## Screenshots
+- click [here](https://github.com/realpxd/Session/tree/main/screenshots) to view the screenshots of the app.

 ## How to setup / install
 ### Prerequisites